redmikegit/bigcommerce-md/README.md

-# bigcommerce-md

-This sample Bigcommerce template is based on the original default theme called CornerStone.

 ## STACK:
 - BigCommerce
 - Stencil
 - SCSS
 - NodeJS
-- Foundation
+- Bootstrap
 - GruntJS

-### Concept design for Gillette using BigCommerce Platform
+### Concept design (homepage only) for Gillette using Bootstrap and BigCommerce Platform

+*This sample Bigcommerce template is based on the original default theme called CornerStone.